clockcpp/.github/profile/README.md

 🙋‍♀️ __ClockCPP__: a lot of functions that supports you do anything you want to the classic windows console, without learning many WINAPI !
 🌈If you have any idea, you can contact us with Discussion, Issues or PRs!
 💻You may find more detailed instructions in different repos

 🍿~   <-------  I found i'm unable to align those two symbols!
-WT*
+WTF
 🧙~  <--------/